awsdocs/iam-user-guide/doc_source/id_roles_providers_enable-console-custom-url.md

 # Create a new STS instance
 #
-# Note: Calls to AWS STS APIs must be signed using an access key ID
+# Note: Calls to AWS STS API operations must be signed using an access key ID
 # and secret access key.
 The credentials can be in EC2 instance metadata
 # or in environment variables and will be automatically discovered by
 # the default credentials provider in the AWS Ruby SDK.